allenheltondev/serverless-websockets/README.md

 * *unsubscribe*
 * *$disconnect*

-These will be used by a websocket adapter in your user interface or testing tool to register a connection and subscribe for push notifications.
+These will be used by a WebSocket adapter in your user interface or testing tool to register a connection and subscribe for push notifications.

 The architecture diagram below explains the processes going on for each endpoint, plus how the push notifications are sent out.